vteam27/RIF-bot/README.md

 # Reddit Image Fetcher(RIF) Bot
-🤖RIF-bot is a simple and useful discord bot that can fetch images from any subreddit and send those images in your disord channel !<br>
+🤖RIF-bot is a simple and useful discord bot that can fetch images from any subreddit and send those images in your discord channel !<br>
 Be sure to [Invite](https://discord.com/api/oauth2/authorize?client_id=1008103587374710854&permissions=412317178880&scope=bot) the Reddit Image Fetcher Bot to your server!

 ## Build-Setup